 Your website might not have always been slow.
 Some sites simply struggle to handle the extra content or features that get added over time.
 Either way, a slow website is a big sign your ecommerce store needs some TLC.

 According to Business Insider, mobile commerce (m-commerce) accounted for 11.6% of total ecommerce sales in 2014.
 They project that by 2020 this figure will rise to a whopping 45%.
 To take advantage of this share of the market, your site needs to be mobile responsive.
 Websites that aren’t mobile friendly become misaligned, difficult to navigate and slow on mobile devices.
 Worst of all, once Google’s mobile-first indexing update kicks in, you could see a large drop in search engine rankings.

 4. Not enough traffic

 Traffic is the amount of visitors your website gets.
 And whatever your business, you want your website to get as much traffic as possible.
 If your traffic levels have decreased, it’s probably because your website’s search engine rankings have dropped.
 There are several criteria used by the likes of Google to rank websites, and some of them are can be solved easily by a website upgrade.

 Time for an upgrade?

 Whether it’s an issue with traffic or just a dated design, a website upgrade can give your business a much-needed boost.
 So what are you waiting for?
-At Bing Digital, we specialise in designing unique, attractive websites that draw traffic and generate leads and sales.
+At Bing Digital, we specialise in ecommerce consultancy and proactive ecommerce monitoring.
 By getting to know your business, your goals and your target market, we can give you a modern, responsive website that’s tailored to your needs.
 Get the ball rolling today with our online enquiry form and we’ll get back to you soon.